Binance Market Update (2022-09-19)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, down by -3.57% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, down by -1.35% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include USTC, BNX, and CHZ, up by 9%, 9%, and 7%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include APE, USTC, and HNT, up by 15%, 15%, and 12%, respectively.

 Top stories of the day: